 But unlike these carbonates, our little champ, borax, goes nowhere.
 We can say it’s immortal as it will live in your water forever, continuing to work indefinitely.

-Why is pH Balance and Total Alkalinity Important?
+Why Are pH Balance and Total Alkalinity Important?

 Achieving perfectly pH-balanced pool water is every pool owner’s dream.
 However, this doesn’t come easy.
-You’ll agree with me that many are times, you struggle to maintain a stable optimal pH, only to find that the alkalinity has gone up.
+Many times, you struggle to maintain a stable optimal pH, only to find that the alkalinity has gone up (trust me, I’ve been there).

 You’ll add soda ash or baking soda to raise the pH level, and it’ll work but then cause an annoying side effect – increased alkalinity.
 Then you have no choice but to add more chemicals to fix the problem.